QuentinRa/blog.quentinra.dev/proj/uml/use/index.md

 this is missing from the diagram.

-The diagram is also missing a lot of information like what information are provided to Register etc. but that what make it cleaner and easier to understand.
+The diagram is also missing a lot of information like what data is provided to Register etc. but that is what makes it cleaner and easier to understand.